 (It might be possible that most real investment is actually done by existing businesses using retained profits to do this).

 The scale of the problem

 The value of all residential property in the UK is about £5t.
-If this value rises by 5% in a year, because of asset price inflation, even allowing for new property, improvements etc, this totals about £250b.
+If this value rises by 5% in a year (in normal times), because of asset price inflation, even allowing for new property, improvements etc, this totals about £250b.
 This represents a gain which people who own property received in the year but did not spend on goods that were produced but “spent” it on increasing the price of existing assets.
 (Of course, a part of this increase might be due to acute imbalance of supply and demand in the housing market.)
 This is, probably, a gross underestimate since it is very likely that a large part of the increase in the value of many other types of property such as land, existing businesses and works of art are due to the same cause.
-This is probably worth another £5t so the increase the “value” of this will be, again, about another £250b.
+This is probably worth another £5t so the increase in the “value” of this will be, again, about another £250b.
 So far, we have asset price inflation of about £500b. every year.
 To the taxman this sort of gain is known as a capital gain.
 Not only is this a staggering generous gift to property owners but it is almost tax free to them not because there are no taxes on these gains but they are mostly avoidable.
 Capital gains tax and inheritance taxes that are actually paid are about £5.0b and £3.5b per year respectively.
-On the other hand, as will be shown, a large part of this money is “recycled”, for example, as pensions, so this is, ultimately, used to buy goods that have been produced.
+On the other hand, as will be shown, some of this money is “recycled”, for example, as pensions, so this part is, ultimately, used to buy goods that have been produced.
+(2)

 Problems explained by using this model